Skip to main content

-import { useCallTool } from "skybridge/web";
+import { useCallTool } from "../helpers.js"; // generated, type-safe from server schema

-import { useState } from "react";
+import { useOpenExternal } from "skybridge/web";

 return (